maximesunnen/CS50P/README.md

 ### `python3 project.py -r`
 Removes item from the database.

-First, you have to enter the item to remove from the database:
+1. Enter the item to remove from the database:

 ```
 > python3 project.py -r
   Item to remove: coffee 150g
 ```

-Second, you have to enter the quantity to remove from the database:
+2. Enter the quantity to remove from the database:
 ```
 > python3 project.py -r
   Item to remove: coffee 150g
   Quantity: 2
 ```

-A confirmation message appears and you're prompted for the next item to remove:
+3. A confirmation message appears and you're prompted for the next item to remove:
 ```
 > python3 project.py -r
   Item to remove: coffee 150g